arvinabedinlou/use-load-image/README.md

 ```

+#### Arguments

-function will call when all pictures was sucsessfuly loaded, it means even one of pictures fails functions won't run
+1- The function will call when all pictures was successfully loaded, which means even one of the pictures fails functions won't run.
+Write any action you want to happen after all images loaded.

-Image list is an array that contains your pictures
+2- Image list is an array that contains your pictures.

-Length is length of picture lists and it let you controll after loading howmany photos you want to run your action.
+3- Length is length of picture lists and it let you control after loading how many photos you want to run your action (it's optional).